 Administrative Leave

-Administrative leave temporarily relieves and employee of their normal job responsibilities.
+Administrative leave temporarily relieves an employee of their normal job responsibilities.
 The employee is asked to remain at home during regular work hours but continues to receive regular pay and benefits.
 Administrative leave is a type of paid leave.

 Administrative leave can be authorized by the Water Engineer, the Board Chair, or the Board Vice Chair.